openvinotoolkit/open_model_zoo/models/public/faster_rcnn_inception_v2_coco/faster_rcnn_inception_v2_coco.md

 ## Use Case and High-Level Description

 Faster R-CNN with Inception v2.
 Used for object detection.
-For details, see [paper](https://arxiv.org/pdf/1801.04381.pdf).
+For details, see the [paper](https://arxiv.org/pdf/1801.04381.pdf).

 ## Example